 The videos are suited to any device that supports YouTube.
 If you have trouble loading the video in the browser, click on Watch on YouTube in the lower left corner.

 Performing the Exercise

 In the exercise, first maintain the initial attitude, trimming as needed.
-Then lookout, and practice 360 degree turns.
-Don’t forget to practice in both directions.
+Then lookout, and practise 360 degree turns.
+Don’t forget to practise in both directions.